Today is Father’s Day in Italy. Which means Happy Father’s Day to my father-in-law Bassel! 🙂

 If you look up Father’s Day in Italian, you’ll most likely get the translation: La festa del papà.
 But as a local paper posted today, in Tuscany, there’s a different title.
 Babbo is the word for Dad around here, as I explained in a previous post when I was outed as a “Tuscan” when using the term on an airplane.

 As Batman scolds Robin: “We say ‘Babbo,’ idiot!”
 Which uses another local term: bischero.
 Why?
 Because the family of the Bischeri used to live in buildings near the back of where the Duomo is now (on the street we used to live).
 When Florence laid plans to build the Duomo, they offered the family money, etc to move so they could clear the way for the construction.
-The family said no, a few times, and so those in power burnt their houses down instead, and thus their surname became the Florentine term for idiot.
+The family said no, a few times, and so those in power burnt their houses down instead, and thus their surname became the Florentine term for fool.

 Dante uses babbo instead of papà in the Divine Comedy – one of the works that basically formed the Italian language – and he wrote it right down the street from the Bischeri.
 Throughout the years though, babbo seemed to only be used more and more in the lower classes, while papà gained strength for it’s fanciness.
 Tuscans, and some pockets in the surrounding regions, stuck to their guns throughout the centuries – and Babbo is still the norm around here.